ranjitha/AppSecProjects/README.md

 5. Go to local host specified in program output using your browser (should be local host with IP address http://127.0.0.1:5000/)

 ## Contribution
-This project was done in collaboration with Ranjitha Gurushanthappa.
+This project was done in collaboration with Michael Kochera.